Electric vs. Gasoline costs

 So, how much does it cost to drive a mile on electricity in each of these three main utility districts?
 The average new all-electric car available through the Drive Green program requires about 0.30 kilowatt-hours (kWh) per mile driven.
 When you multiply that by the cost of electricity (including supply, transmission, and distribution!), you can calculate the fuel costs per mile of driving.
 We've done the math with average assumptions of efficiency and a six-month rolling average of gas prices, with these results.

-Fuel prices as of Sept 2024
+Fuel Costs as of October 2024

 Your Situation May Differ